 Ph.D. with Computational Science and Engineering (CSE) Option

-The Ph.D. with specialization in Computational Science and Engineering (CSE) is an interdisciplinary program which focuses on computationally oriented research.
+The Ph.D. with a concentration in Computational Science and Engineering (CSE) is an interdisciplinary program which focuses on computationally oriented research.
 All Ph.D. degree requirements apply PLUS the following additional requirements.

 - CSE 500-level courses may be used to satisfy the advanced coursework (500-level) requirement.

-- The Ph.D. thesis must deal with some aspect of CSE.
+- The Ph.D. thesis must address some aspect of CSE.